 - reducing anti-social behaviour or incidence of crime in an area.

 Local Lettings policies may override the normal shortlisting rules for specific neighbourhoods, local housing estates or developments for a specific period of time.
 Policies will be monitored, developed and amended in response to local circumstances or supply.
+The use of Local Lettings Policies have to be agreed by the Senior Officer Panel.

 In order to make the best use of the services available we must ensure that sheltered housing properties are only offer to people whose needs can be met by the supported housing service and the Scheme Manager.
 Properties in these schemes will not normally be offered to people under the age of 60, although we may occasionally consider applicants under that age with certain support needs.
+These cases will be considered by the Senior Officer Panel.

 Households with specific property needs